rokolinkon/cw2-best-practices/README.md

 ## Clean Code
 In the root of this repository is a file called `clean_code.py` with some code in it that is considerably _not_ clean.
 Still on our `clean-code` branch, refactor this file to better follow some PEP 8 standards:
+> **Note**: This code uses features added in Python version 3.10.
+It will fail to run on any Python version older than that.

 ### `fr`
 - The method name should be descriptive—rename it to “from_roman”
 > **Note**: To avoid having to rename every usage of a function or variable, most IDEs have a built-in “refactor” command—in VSCode, the keyboard shortcut is F2, and in PyCharm (and all JetBrains IDEs), it’s Shift + F6.
 Or, you can just right-click on the name of the variable or function and click “Rename” on VSCode, or hover over “Refactor” and click “Rename” on PyCharm.